S-Rawther/emote_detect/README.md

 ## Algorithm ##

 The AI works by using Haar Cascade to identify face from each frame of the capture device, which is then cropped to **48 pixel square** for the Neural Network.
-The Output is decided using the most probable emotion from the list of Softmax Score
+The Output is decided using the most probable emotion from the list of Softmax Score.

+## Additional Info ##

+While you go through the code, you may see something called an epoch, which indicates the number of passes of the data-set the AI has completed and so it is always recommended to do multiple passes.
+If you wish to change the epoch value, feel free to do so.
+But, do remeber that more number of passes doesn't necessarily mean accurate outputs.